MatthieuXMoreau/HTS_M2-IMaLiS_2020/TD_RNAseq/TD_RNAseq.md

 ### Statistical analysis using DEseq2 R package
 In their article (Guida et al., 2011), the authors repeated the experiment 6 times for normoxic condition (with O2) and 4 times for hypoxic conditions (without O2).
 Results obtained for all experiments are combined in the file “/shared/projects/2020_eu_HTSdataAnalysis/rnaseq/count_data_diffAnalysis.txt”.
 This file will be used to search for differentially expressed genes using the **DESeq2** ([Love *et al*.
 2014](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0550-8)) R package.
 The [DESeq package](http://www.bioconductor.org/packages/release/bioc/html/DESeq2.html) provides methods to test for differential expression by use of the negative binonial distribution and a shrinkage estimator for the distribution’s variance.

-#### TO DO : Search for differentially expressed genes using DESeq R package.
+#### :heavy_exclamation_mark: TO DO : Search for differentially expressed genes using DESeq R package.
 How many genes are selected with different p-value thresholds (5%, 1%, etc.)?
-Check your results with IGV and use GOtermFinder (see practical on microarrays) to analyse the function of the selected genes.
+Check your results with IGV and use GOtermFinder (see practical on microarrays) to analyse the function of the selected genes. :heavy_exclamation_mark:

 1. Connect to Rstudio serveur of the IFB